Slow links, fast links, and the cost of gossip: Algorithms for Known Latencies

 By taking a union bound over all vertices, we can see the number of edges that each vertex adds to the spanner in Phase~2 is at most $O(n^{\frac{c}{k}}\log n)$ with high probability.
 Combining this with the bound that we have derived for Phase~1 completes the proof. \end{proof}

 \begin{theorem} There is an $O(D\log^3 n)$ time algorithm $\mathcal{A}$ in the gossip model that yields an $O(\log n)$-spanner that has $O(n\log{n})$ edges (w.h.p.).
-Moreover, $\mathcal{A}$ also computes an orientation of the edges that guarantees that each node has an out-degree of $O(\log{n})$ (w.h.p.). \end{theorem}
+Moreover, $\mathcal{A}$ also computes an edge orientation that guarantees that each node has an out-degree of $O(\log{n})$ (w.h.p.). \end{theorem}

 \begin{proof}

 To convert the classic synchronous algorithm for the local model assumed in Lemma \ref{lem:spannerClassic} to an algorithm that works in the gossip model with latencies, we use the $\ell$-DTG protocol and simulate each of the $k = \log n$ iterations of the spanner algorithm by first discovering the $\log n$-hop neighborhood.
 The neighborhood discovery takes $O(D\log^3{n})$ rounds in our model and then all computations are done locally. \end{proof}